 This gives you a better idea of the price range of homes you can go for.
 A pre-approved loan is given without the selection of a property and is dependent on your financial health alone.
 The lending bank will need to know your income, liabilities, savings and investments, CIBIL score, etc, before deciding on a sum as a home loan.
-Being pre-approved for a loan shows the builder that you are a serious buyer and might offer you more sops.
+Being pre-approved for a loan shows the property developer that you are a serious buyer and might offer you more sops.

 Different banks have different rules and regulations regarding home loans.
 This includes important factors such as interest rates, loan processing rates and duration of loan periods.
 Shop around till you find a bank offering the most comfortable deals.

 Before applying for a loan, sit tight and don’t do anything to change your finances.
 This includes changing jobs, buying a new car or having huge bills on your credit card.

 You are now finally set for the fun part – going home shopping!
 Ensure that the home you finalize on is located in a good neighbourhood and has easy-to-access facilities like grocery stores, bus stops, good schools, etc. Divide your dream-home wishes into negotiable and non-negotiable needs.
 For example, the BHK is non-negotiable but the swimming pool is a negotiable factor…